Mampenda/Multiprogramming/214Vault/214VaultVersion2/monitors/solutions.md

+# Monitors: Exercises with Solutions

-## Question 1.A - Readers/Writers (no fairness)
+## Exercise 1 - Readers/Writers Problem (without fairness):
-Reader processes query a database and writer processes examine and modify it.
-Readers may access the database concurrently, but writers require exclusive access.
-Although the database is shared, we cannot encapsulate it by a monitor, because readers could not then access it concurrently since all code within a monitor executes with mutual exclusion.

-Instead, we use a monitor merely to arbitrate access to the database.
-The database itself is global to the readers and writers.
+The `Readers-Writers Problem` is a classic synchronization problem that involves managing access to a shared resource in such a way that multiple readers can read the resource concurrently, but writers must have exclusive access to it.
+The goal is to ensure that the data integrity of the shared resource is maintained while allowing as many readers as possible to read at the same time, as long as there are no writers.

+    Problem Definition

+    Readers:  Multiple readers can read the shared resource simultaneously because reading does not alter the state of the resource.
+    Writers:  Writers need exclusive access to the shared resource because writing involves modifying it, which could conflict with a read or write operation

 The arbitration monitor grants permission to access the database.
 To do so, it requires that processes to inform it when they want access and when they have finished.
 There are two kinds of processes and two actions per process, so the